Domains

 Prerequisites: One talent from Shrine

-Instant: After declaring a safe weapon talent roll, spend 1 Vigor or 1 charge of Divine Grace and name a god with whom you have at least 1 Favor.
-If the roll's result is equal to or under your Favor with that god, treat the roll as a critical success.
+Instant: After declaring a safe weapon talent roll, spend 1 Vigor or 1 charge of Divine Grace.
+If the roll's result is equal to or under your Favor with your honored god, it counts as a critical success result.

 You strike with the unflinching certainty of someone who has, frankly, already decided how this ends.
 The god agrees.
 The foe gets a vote, but it doesn't count for much.